Read Charles Sanders Peirce with voice, context, and method in the same frame.

 Prompt 4: Which schools of philosophical thought and academic domains has the philosophy of Peirce most influenced?

-The central claim is this: Peirce’s interdisciplinary approach and profound insights have left a lasting impact on numerous philosophical schools and academic disciplines, demonstrating his role as a central figure in the development of modern thought.
+In plain terms: Peirce’s interdisciplinary approach and profound insights have left a lasting impact on numerous philosophical schools and academic disciplines, demonstrating his role as a central figure in the development of modern thought.

 Pragmatism